First off, you may be thinking 'how could breathing ever be done wrong?'

 Basically, when you ventilate (or breathe off) too much CO2 you create respiratory alkalosis (making your blood too alkaline).

-Which, basically does all of the stuff in the above list, however, because of the reduced oxygen to the cells, tissues and brain this can create fatigue and pain.
+Which basically does all of the stuff in the above list, however, because of the reduced oxygen to the cells, tissues and the brain, this can create fatigue and pain.

 Effectively what I'm trying to say is: